Better Off Dead: World Premiere Reviews

 Better Off Dead (Yorkshire Post)

-Time, experience and the final curtain are just some of the themes Ayckbourn tackles in his latest play,
+Time, experience and the final curtain are just some of the themes Ayckbourn tackles in his latest play, Better Off Dead, receiving its world premiere in Scarborough this summer.

 The title is a question that hangs over the play's protagonist, irascible Algy Waterbridge, throughout the play, as he wonders in the twilight of his career exactly how he might be remembered.